MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-edr-policy.md

 > [!TIP]
 > You use the **Co-management Configuration Wizard** in the Configuration Manager console to enable tenant attach, but you don’t need to enable co-management.

-If you are planning to enable co-management, be familiar with co-management, its prerequisites and how to manage workloads before you continue.
+If you're planning to enable co-management, be familiar with co-management, its prerequisites and how to manage workloads before you continue.
 See [What is co-management?](../../configmgr/comanage/overview.md) in the Configuration Manager documentation.

 1. In the Configuration Manager admin console, go to **Administration** > **Overview** > **Cloud Services** > **Co-management**.
 2. In the ribbon, click **Configure co-management** to open the wizard.